Vegetarianism by country: Brazil

 In 2004, Marly Winckler, President of the Brazilian Vegetarian Society, claimed that 5% of the population was vegetarian.
 According to a 2012 survey undertaken by the Brazilian Institute of Public Opinion and Statistics, 8% of the population, or 15.2 million people, identified themselves as vegetarian.
 The city of São Paulo had the most vegetarians in absolute terms (792,120 people), while Fortaleza had the highest percentage, at 14% of the total population.
-A new survey undertaken by the Brazilian Institute of Public Opinion and Statistics in 2018 showed that the proportion of the population identifying as vegetarian grew to 14% (a 75% increase relative to 2012), representing 29 million people.
-According to the New York Times, the number of vegetarians in Brazil, the world's largest meat exporter, has nearly doubled in just six years.

-Marly Winckler claims that the central reasons for the deforestation of the Amazon are expansive livestock raising (mainly cattle) and soybean crops, most of it for use as animal feed, and a minor percentage for edible oil processing (being direct human consumption for use as food nearly negligible), claims that are widely known to have a basis.
+A 2018 IBOPE survey found that 14% of Brazilians aged over 16–about 22 million people—agreed with the statement "I am vegetarian": 8% agreed totally and 6% partially.
+A separate 2024 analysis of Brazil’s 2017-2018 Household Budget Survey, based on two non-consecutive 24-hour dietary recalls, found that 2% of the study population reported no meat consumption.

 Vegetarianismo (/pt/) is usually synonymous with lacto-ovo-vegetarianism, and vegetarians are sometimes wrongly assumed to be pescetarians and/or pollotarians who tolerate the flesh of fish or poultry, respectively.
 Brazilian vegetarians reportedly tend to be urban, of middle or upper class and live in the Central-Southern half of the country.
 Since the 1990s, and especially since the 2010s, hundreds of vegan and vegetarian restaurants have appeared in the major cities of the country.